nitaiaharoni1/vector-storage/README.md

 # Vector Storage

-A simple and efficient vector database that stores document vectors in the browser's local storage.
+Vector Storage is a lightweight and efficient vector database that stores document vectors in the browser's local storage.
 This package allows you to perform similarity searches on text documents using vector embeddings.
-It uses OpenAI embeddings to convert text documents into vectors and provides an interface for searching similar documents based on cosine similarity.
+It leverages OpenAI embeddings to convert text documents into vectors and provides an interface for searching similar documents based on cosine similarity.

 ## Features
 - Store and manage document vectors in local storage
 - Perform similarity searches on text documents
 - Filter search results based on metadata or text content
-- Automatically manage storage size and trim documents when needed
+- Automatically manage storage size and remove least recently used documents when space limit is reached

 ## Installation
 Install the package using npm:

 ```bash
 npm install vector-storage
 ```

-##Usage
+## Usage
 Here is a basic example of how to use the VectorStorage class:

 ```javascript